The 8 Category Manager Skills You Need To Drive A Retail Pricing Project 🚧

 - Offering customers the right level of discount to encourage spending without underselling the offer

-So, in this article, we’re going to explore how category managers skills and pricing teams work together to increase shopper frequency and create viral foot traffic through stores.
+So, in this article, we’re going to explore how category manager skills and pricing teams work together to increase shopper frequency and create vital foot traffic through stores.
 We will provide a brief overview of the category management discipline.
 Followed by a presentation of the 8 most critical category manager skills required to pursue more complex category and pricing projects.

-We will argue that next-generation category management and pricing is now much more data-driven and customer-focused than ever before and will continue to get more analytical as competition heats up and retail business become much more data-driven.
+We will argue that next-generation category management and pricing is now much more data-driven and customer-focused than ever before and will continue to get more analytical as competition heats up and retailers become much more data-driven.

 The main contention regarding Category Manager Skills is that: